pingswept/me30-website/content/logistics/projects.md

 **Due Monday, December 18, 3:30 PM, SEC Atrium**

-Your final challenge is to modify your robot's hardware and software so that it can collaborate with another robot to roll a tube (cardboard, 3-in diam.) up the pair of ramps as quickly as possible without the tube falling off either ramp.
+Your final challenge is to modify your robot's hardware and software so that it can collaborate with another robot to roll a tube (cardboard, diameter of 3 in) up the pair of ramps as quickly as possible without the tube falling off either ramp.
 It is the shared responsibility of both robots to control their speed and the tube angle to shepherd the tube to the top of the ramp.

 You will know the IP address of the robot you are collaborating with, but your robot should attempt to work with any one of the 40 other robots in the class.
 On the day of the trials, you can try to work with multiple different robots.
 The most successful robot is the robot that can work with the largest variety of peers.

 * Your robot should still comply with all the constraints from P5.
 * Your robot should receive only one signal from a human: the click of a button to begin operation.
 After starting, your robot should operate autonomously.
 * Your robot should respond to two URLs: `/start/<delay>` and `/target/<speed>`.
-(See **URL details** below.)
+(See [URL details](logistics/projects/#url-details) below.)
 * Your robot should only make requests where `delay` is an integer in the range 1-10 seconds, and `speed` is an integer in the range 1-1000 mm/second.
-* Your robot should never send HTTP requests at a rate of more than 10 Hz, i.e.. wait at least 100 ms between requests.
+* Your robot should never send HTTP requests at a rate of more than 10 Hz, i.e. wait at least 100 ms between requests.

 ### URL details ###